Going away with kids…

 So now relax, enjoy your holiday…

-…and good luck with constantly trying to steer a crawling baby out of the sea or keep a charged-up toddler from practicing his Olympic dive stunts off the edge of the balcony.
+…and good luck with constantly trying to steer a crawling baby out of the sea or keep a charged-up toddler from practising his Olympic dive stunts off the edge of the balcony.